opsxcq/docker-tor-hiddenservice-nginx/README.md

 ![License](https://img.shields.io/badge/License-GPL-blue.svg?style=plastic)

-##This fork is under developpement and thus not recommanded.
+<h2>This fork is under developpement and thus not recommanded.</h2>

-## TODO
-- [ ] [warn] You are running Tor as root.
-You don't need to, and you probably shouldn't.
-- [ ] Fix permissions on web server

 Easily run a hidden service inside the Tor network with this container